 And finally, go up to Gravity Bar for your free pint and the views, but then take it back down to Gillroy’s to sit and enjoy.
 We ended up ordering lunch because we were reaching hanger levels, and I was nervous it would be a wash.
 Museum restaurants are never good, you know?
 But Gillroy’s delivered!

-Honorable mentions // Oscar Wilde kickin’ it in Merrion Square, Christ Church Cathedral (and the underground crypts), and Dublin Castle are all on the big lists, so add them on if they’re important to you.
+Honorable mentions // Oscar Wilde kickin’ it in Merrion Square!
+Christ Church Cathedral (and the underground crypts)!
+Dublin Castle!
+Meh, these are all on the big lists, so add them on if they’re important to you.
 At the very least, stroll on by and snap a few pics.
-The Jameson Distillery is also often mentioned as a must, but having done both now, I think Guinness is more enjoyable.
+The Jameson Distillery is also often mentioned as a must.
+Having now done both, I think Guinness is more enjoyable.
 I’m also not a whiskey drinker.